FrederiqueRetsema/argocd-ephemeral-access-plugin-servicenow/example/k8s-ephemeral-access-extension/README.md

 ## Introduction

 In this document I will explain the configuration of the Ephemeral Access Extension, version `v0.1.6`.
-I will keep the plugin out of the discussion, more about that can be read in a specific example configuration for the plugin.
+I will keep the plugin out of the discussion for now.

 In this example I will walk you through the different settings that are used by the extension, I will focus on the permissions within ArgoCD.
 For this demo I'm